convexset/meteor-flow-router-tree/README.md

 }
 ```
 where `context`, `redirect` and `stop` are as outlined in [FlowRouter triggers](https://github.com/kadirahq/flow-router/#triggers) (see this for use of [`stop`](https://github.com/kadirahq/flow-router/#stopping-the-callback-with-triggers)).

+Note: Due to the nature of how `FlowRouter` is designed, it is recommended that [`stop`](https://github.com/kadirahq/flow-router#stopping-the-callback-with-triggers) (see below) not be used until [PR #681](https://github.com/kadirahq/flow-router/pull/681) is merged as the current (2.12.1) implementation does not handle the "current path state" properly on `stop()`.

 The parameters passed into the `AccessCheck` argument map, if any, will be the same as outlined in the Options above, based on the parameters outlined in the `actionFactory` (with inheritance from parent nodes as necessary).